CodeBySonu95/VoxSherpa-TTS/README.md

 - No internet required after model download
 - No account, no telemetry, no data collection
 - Your text never leaves your phone

+### 📄 Document to Audio
+- PDF to Audio — listen to any document hands-free
+- TXT to Audio — convert plain text files instantly
+- System-wide TTS engine — use VoxSherpa in Chrome, WhatsApp, any app

 ### 📦 Model Management
 - Download models directly from the app